gauri-sharmaa/web102_prework/README.md

-# WEB102 Prework - *Name of App Here*
+# WEB102 Prework - *Love & Laughs Crowdfunding*

-Submitted by: **Your Name Here**
+Submitted by: **Gauri Sharma**

-**Name of your app** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Love & Laughs Crowdfunding** is a romantic comedy revival platform that showcases classic romcoms and allows fans to help fund their return to theaters, film festivals, or digital remasters.
+The site displays which beloved films have reached their funding goals and which still need support.

-Time spent: **X** hours spent in total
+Time spent: **6** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-* [ ] The introduction section explains the background of the company and how many games remain unfunded.
+* [x] The introduction section explains the background of the company and how many films remain unfunded.
-* [ ] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded games.
+* [x] The Stats section includes information about the total contributions and dollars raised as well as the top two most funded romcoms.
-* [ ] The Our Games section initially displays all games funded by Sea Monster Crowdfunding
+* [x] The Our Romcoms section initially displays all films available for funding through Love & Laughs Crowdfunding.
-* [ ] The Our Games section has three buttons that allow the user to display only unfunded games, only funded games, or all games.
+* [x] The Our Romcoms section has three buttons that allow the user to display only unfunded films, only funded films, or all films.

 The following **optional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [ ] Custom styling with a pink-and-black color scheme to match the romantic comedy theme.
+* [ ] Custom icons and renaming of the platform for brand alignment.

 ## Video Walkthrough